CEGRcode/scriptmanager-docs/docs/Tools/read-analysis/tag-pileup.md

 ### Output Matrix Options (CDT/TAB)

 This script outputs a heatmap matrix in [CDT][cdt-format] format by default.
 The script can also output a matrix in tab format.
 For visualizing the output matrix, see [Two-color Heatmap][heatmap] tool.

+#### Output GZip
+Toggling this allows the user to write matrix files to a compressed file format using a general compression format (gzip) which has the advantage of *speeding up the execution time* by shrinking the I/O load.

 ### Output Composite Options (TXT)